eshe-huli/spreadsheet/specs/spec.rst

 1. **High quality design** that makes your engine easy to work with and change.
 Decoupled components talking to each other via clean and well-specified interfaces.
 2. **User friendly details**--this spec is intentionally vague about many edge-cases or behavioral details.
 In these scenarios, it's up to you to choose the most user-friendly behavior.
 If you're not sure what behavior would be most user-friendly, talk it through with your interviewer.
 3. **Extensibility.** You don't need to optimize for performance or write unit tests, but try not to make assumptions that would make high performance or testing impossible later.
+Similarly, it should be easy to add new binary operators, functions, types, etc.

 You should prioritize *all* of these over finishing the entire spec.
 All we care about is being able to see the major elements of your design realized in code.
-If you are worried about running out of time, *aggressively drop things* that don't seem interesting from a design/user-friendliness perspective.
+If you are worried about running out of time, please *aggressively drop things* that don't seem interesting from a design/user-friendliness perspective.

 Finally, **don't worry about**: